fromtheboonies/TrashCal/README.md

 ## How to use:
 Just download/clone the repo to your system, then open index.html page in your browser (Ctrl+O).
 Requires internet connection to download required jQuery and Bootstrap dependencies.

-Holiday selections are currently defined as a hard-coded array for 2024 dates at the top of the calgen.js file - add any additional required dates you need.
+Holiday selections are currently defined as a hard-coded array at the top of the calgen.js file - add any additional required dates you need.

 ## About:
 A few years ago, I got tired of forgetting which week was recycling collection and having to go 2 weeks longer with a full can because I missed the collection day.